 Most people usually give their ducks two cups of food per duck about once or twice a day.
 You’ll know by watching them if they are still hungry.
 Believe me, when they are hungry they will quack loudly to let you know.

 Mine are so spoiled that if I’m out in the garden weeding and they think I’ve cheated and given the chickens more, they begin to quack and tell me about it.

 Now, here are the only two items you will really need in order to properly feed and water your ducks.

 This poultry feeder can be filled up and that way you can simply refill when empty.
 No worries about underfeeding your ducks.

 It is also great because it is harder for the ducks to make a mess with their food in this type of feeder.

 So it works well all the way around.

 You have multiple options for this.
 You can purchase a poultry waterer (preferably the largest one they have because ducks drink a lot.)

 Or you can also make a poultry waterer.
 This is actually a really cool idea because they can’t climb in and try to swim in it.
 Believe you me, if they can get into water, they will do it.
-So this will help keep their water a little cleaner which means less waste and extra work for you.
+This will help keep their water a little cleaner which means less waste and less extra work for you.